July, the same as

 February through

-October, with an average maximum UV index of 12, are months with the highest UV index in Hua Hin.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.
+October, with an average maximum UV index of 12.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 12 in July interpret into the following advice:
+Note: The UV index of 12 in July translates into these instructions: